varunbalchandani16-create/Password-tester/README.md

 🌐 Live Demo

 The application is deployed on Streamlit Community Cloud.
-Play with the live app here: https://password-checker-demo.streamlit.app (Note: Update this URL to match your exact Streamlit Cloud link if it is different)
+Play with the live app here: https://password-tester-varun-balchandani.streamlit.app

 🎓 Project Context